 4. Improve wellbeing

 Research suggests that acts of giving and kindness can help improve your mental wellbeing by creating positive feelings and a sense of reward.
 Volunteering can also give you a feeling of purpose and self-worth all contributing to a positive wellbeing.
 Of course, meeting new people through volunteering is a great way to reduce loneliness as well.
-Check out our full blog about the benefits of volunteering on your wellbeing here.

 5. Gain a holistic learning experience